David Nesting

 Qualifications

-- Can effectively lead small incident response task forces and large product delivery teams
+- Can effectively lead both incident response task forces and product delivery teams

 - Can understand, build, and troubleshoot complex systems at all layers of the stack